ng-Classic/ng-classic/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all Angular communication channels - online or in person, and it also applies when an individual is representing the project or its community in public spaces.
+This Code of Conduct applies to all Angular Classiccommunication channels - online or in person, and it also applies when an individual is representing the project or its community in public spaces.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting